vippsas/vipps-solutions/taxi-companies/README.md

 After final amount is confirmed do a [partial capture](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/operations/capture#partial-capture) and release the remaining amount from reservation with a [partial cancel](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/operations/cancel#cancel-after-a-partial-capture) request.

 ## Scenario 4 - Taximeter initiates Vipps push with manually entered phone number

 The driver enters the customer's mobile number into the taximeter, which initiates a push.
 The Vipps app opens on the customer's phone and the customer pays the amount due.

 Use the [ePayment API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api) with `userFlow:PUSH_MESSAGE` and `"customerInteraction": "CUSTOMER_PRESENT"` while initiating the payment.
-Finally when reservation is completed perform a [full capture](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/operations/capture#capture-via-the-api).
+Finally, when reservation is completed perform a [full capture](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/operations/capture#capture-via-the-api).